codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 ## Overview

-The way to access data from content providers is to use the `LoaderManager` to execute query and bind cursor result to list using `SimpleCursorAdapter`.
+The way to access data from content providers is to use the `LoaderManager` to execute the query and bind the cursor result to a list using `SimpleCursorAdapter`.
 The loader manager is used to fetch the cursor asynchronously and the cursor is loaded directly into a `SimpleCursorAdapter`.

 ## Using CursorLoader and SimpleCursorAdapter